filintod/diagrid-dapr-injector/diagrid-dapr-injector/README.md

 Trust anchors are essential for verifying the authenticity of the Dapr control plane.

-By default, trust anchors are not explicitly configured.
-In such cases, the Dapr sidecar injector will utilize the default trust anchors for the control plane, provided that both the control plane and the workload reside in the same namespace.
+By default, this sidecar injector library does not require explicit trust anchor configuration when the Dapr control plane and the workload are in the same namespace.
+In this scenario, the sidecar injector automatically utilizes the default trust anchors for the control plane via the Kubernetes downward API.

-However, if the Dapr control plane operates in a different namespace than the workload, you must manually supply the trust anchors to the sidecar injector through the `dapr.trustAnchors` field.
+However, manual configuration of trust anchors is necessary when the Dapr control plane operates in a different namespace than the workload.

+In this situation, you must manually supply the trust anchors to the sidecar injector through the `dapr.trustAnchors` field in your values file or Helm command.

 To retrieve the trust anchors from the Dapr control plane namespace within a Kubernetes cluster, run the following command: